• Culture • The Recs: Six Great NYC Pottery Studios

 BKLYN CLAY

 This airy, purpose-built workshop in Prospect Heights (with a sibling location in Tribeca) maintains a mile-long waiting list for its studio memberships.
 Thankfully, you won’t find as lengthy a line for seasonal semester-long classes catering to all skill levels.
-Nevertheless, the dream of 24/7 access to clay remains the key to BKLYN CLAY’s appeal — and maybe for counting yourself part of the Brooklyn-glam pottery crowd.
+However, the dream of 24/7 access to clay remains the key to BKLYN CLAY’s appeal — and maybe for counting yourself part of the Brooklyn-glam in-crowd.

 Choplet